Mechanism (engineering): Planar mechanisms

 While all mechanisms in a mechanical system are three-dimensional, they can be analysed using plane geometry if the movement of the individual components is constrained so that all point trajectories are parallel or in a series connection to a plane.
 In this case the system is called a planar mechanism.
 The kinematic analysis of planar mechanisms uses the subset of Special Euclidean group SE, consisting of planar rotations and translations, denoted by SE.

 The group SE is three-dimensional, which means that every position of a body in the plane is defined by three parameters.
 The parameters are often the x and y coordinates of the origin of a coordinate frame in M, measured from the origin of a coordinate frame in F, and the angle measured from the x-axis in F to the x-axis in M. This is often described saying a body in the plane has three degrees of freedom.

-The pure rotation of a hinge and the linear translation of a slider can be identified with subgroups of SE, and define the two joints one degree-of-freedom joints of planar mechanisms.
+The pure rotation of a hinge and the linear translation of a slider can be identified with subgroups of SE, and define the two joints as one degree-of-freedom joints of planar mechanisms.
 The cam joint formed by two surfaces in sliding and rotating contact is a two degree-of-freedom joint.